Self-restrained Triplet Loss for Accurate Masked Face Recognition: Result

+In addition to the evaluation of the real masked face dataset presented in Section \ref{sec:mfr} and \ref{sec:mrf2}, we evaluated our proposed solution on two large synthetically generated masked faces datasets: LFW and IJB-C. The achieved verification performance on the synthetically generated masked face of LFW is presented in Table \ref{tab:lfw}.
+The improvement in verification performance induced by our proposed solution on the synthetic masked face of LFW is observable for all evaluation cases.

+Table \ref{tab:ijbc} presents the achieved verification performance by the considered models on the synthetically generated masked face of IJB-C. When the reference and the probes are synthetically masked, the achieved EER by ResNet-100 is 2.7356\% (MR-MP).
+Only in this case for synthetically masked face dataset, the EER did not improve by our proposed approach, where the EER achieved by our approach is 2.9197\% (MR-MP(SRT)).
+However, when the operation threshold is set to FMR100\_Th\textsuperscript{UMR-UMP}, a notable reduction in the average of FMR and FNMR can be observed for all evaluation cases.
+These reported results on synthetically generated masked face datasets support our achievement on real masked face datasets.
+Also, it points out the competence of our proposed solution in improving the masked face verification performance.
+A similar observation can be noticed in the ROC curves in Figures \ref{fig:roc_r100_lfw}, \ref{fig:roc_r50_lfw}, \ref{fig:roc_m_lfw}, \ref{fig:roc_r100_ijbc}, \ref{fig:roc_r50_ijbc}, \ref{fig:roc_m_ijbc}.

-\subsection{Ablation Study on Self-restrained Triplet loss}
+\subsection{Ablation Study on Self-restrained Triplet Loss}

-In this subsection we experimentally prove, and theoretically discuss, the advantage of our proposed \gls{srt} solution over the common naive triplet loss.
-Using masked face dataset, we explore first the validity of training EUM model with triplet loss.
-It is noticeable that training EUM with naive triplet is inefficient for learning from masked face embedding as presented in in Table \ref{tab:mfr_r50}, \ref{tab:mrf2_r50} \ref{tab:mfr_m} and \ref{tab:mrf2_m}.
-For example, when the probe is masked, the achieved EER by \gls{eum} with triplet loss on top of ResNet-50 is 1.9789\%, in comparison to 0.9611\% EER achieved by \gls{eum} with our\ \gls{srt} as shown in Table \ref{tab:mfr_r50}.
+In this subsection, we experimentally prove and theoretically discuss the advantage of our proposed \gls{srt} solution over the common naive triplet loss.
+We explore first the validity of training the EUM model with triplet loss using masked face datasets.
+It is noticeable that training EUM with naive triplet is inefficient for learning from masked face embedding as presented in in Tables \ref{tab:mfr}, \ref{tab:mrf2}, \ref{tab:lfw} and \ref{tab:ijbc}.
+For example, when the probe is masked, the achieved EER by \gls{eum} with triplet loss on top of ResNet-50 is 1.9789\% (UMR-MP(T)), in comparison to 0.9611\% EER achieved by \gls{eum} with our\ \gls{srt} (UMR-MP(SRT)), as shown in Table \ref{tab:mfr}.
 It is crucial for learning with triplet loss that the input triplet violate the condition $d(f(x^a_{i}),f(x^n_{i}))> d(f(x^a_{i}),f(x^p_{i}))+ m$.
 Thus, the model can learn to minimize the distance between the genuine pairs and maximize the distance between the imposter pairs.
-When the previous condition is not violated, the loss value will be close to zero and the model will not be able to further optimizing the distances of the genuine pairs and imposter pairs.
+When the previous condition is not violated, the loss value will be close to zero and the model will not be able to further optimize the distances of the genuine pairs and imposter pairs.
 This motivated our \gls{srt} solution.